 The third and final section of Genetics in the Madhouse, “A Data Science of Human Heredity,” deals with a batch of more widely known characters in the history of science.
 Covering roughly the period from the late 19th century until the Second World War, Porter re-examines Francis Galton, Karl Pearson, Charles Davenport, and Lionel Penrose, among others.
 Well-known to historians of science, their research agendas nevertheless take on new significance when viewed from the context of the asylum.
 Porter links the origins of Galton’s research on heredity to the data made available by the asylum, while Davenport is seen to vacillate between the rigorously defined traits of psychiatric researchers undertaking Mendelian agendas and less demanding biostatisticians like Pearson, who was content with utilizing hereditary data from asylums and other institutions to study fuzzy categories like “insanity” or “feeblemindedness.”
 In 1911, New York-based neurologist Smith Ely Jelliffe criticized Davenport fervently on this point, arguing that the “great bane of psychiatry” has been “the hopeless confusion of statistical studies for lack of fundamental nosological conceptions” (Porter 269).
 While Porter clarifies well here the role of psychiatrists and asylums in making these debates possible, those interested specifically in the history of psychiatry may be disappointed that he does not go into finer detail regarding the relationship between emerging calls for, and debates over, psychiatric classification and disagreements such as that between Jelliffe and Davenport over the categories of psychiatric analysis.

 Genetics in the Madhouse comprises succinct, accessible chapters and is largely devoid of recondite historiographical in-text discussions.
 Those hoping to read about the “patient’s perspective” will likely be disappointed, though we get an excellent idea about some of the technologies that have been developed to enumerate that figure.
 While the book’s scope is international, covering important contributions from British, European, Scandinavian, and American scientists, Porter is attentive to local distinctions.
 Disagreements over Bénédict Morel’s theory of degeneration (dégénérescence), for example, led French scientists to announce heredity too profound a concept to be visualized through data, while Germans got to building a database in order to do just that.
 Similarly, attention to the importance of the notion of Anlagen in German and Scandinavian psychiatry demonstrates that “heredity” was not everywhere an identical concept.
 Finally, as well as being an excellent contribution to histories of genetics and eugenics, Genetics in the Madhouse offers an important contribution to the history of psychiatry by way of attending to the discipline’s shifting use of paper technologies.
-Long before there were textbooks or detailed classification systems in psychiatry, there were ledgers, tables, and registers for recording patient data.
+Long before there were textbooks or detailed classification systems in psychiatry, there were ledgers, tables, and registers for recording patient data and for drawing divisions between those patients.

 Theodore M. Porter, Genetics in the Madhouse: The Unknown History of Human Heredity (Princeton: Princeton University Press, 2018).